Magnus expansion: Magnus approach and its interpretation

 where [A, B] ≡ A B − B A is the matrix commutator of A and B.

 These equations may be interpreted as follows: Ω_{1}(t) coincides exactly with the exponent in the scalar (n = 1) case, but this equation cannot give the whole solution.
 If one insists in having an exponential representation (Lie group), the exponent needs to be corrected.
 The rest of the Magnus series provides that correction systematically: Ω or parts of it are in the Lie algebra of the Lie group on the solution.

 In applications, one can rarely sum exactly the Magnus series, and one has to truncate it to get approximate solutions.
-The main advantage of the Magnus proposal is that the truncated series very often shares important qualitative properties with the exact solution, at variance with other conventional perturbation theories.
+The main advantage of the Magnus proposal is that the truncated series very often shares important qualitative properties with the exact solution, similarly to other conventional perturbation theories.
 For instance, in classical mechanics the symplectic character of the time evolution is preserved at every order of approximation.
 Similarly, the unitary character of the time evolution operator in quantum mechanics is also preserved (in contrast, e.g., to the Dyson series solving the same problem).